Stephen Hawking: 1990–2000

+In 1992, Hawking conjectured that travel into the past is effectively impossible.
+On 28 June 2009, as a tongue-in-cheek test of the conjecture, he held a party open to all, complete with food and drinks, but publicised the party only after it was over so that only time-travellers would know to attend; as expected, nobody showed up.

-Hawking pursued his work in physics: in 1993 he co-edited a book on Euclidean quantum gravity with Gary Gibbons and published a collected edition of his own articles on black holes and the Big Bang.
+Hawking pursued his work in physics: in 1993, he co-edited a book on Euclidean quantum gravity with Gary Gibbons and published a collected edition of his own articles on black holes and the Big Bang.
 In 1994, at Cambridge's Newton Institute, Hawking and Penrose delivered a series of six lectures that were published in 1996 as "The Nature of Space and Time".

 In 1997, he conceded a 1991 public scientific wager made with Kip Thorne and John Preskill of Caltech.
 Hawking had bet that Penrose's proposal of a "cosmic censorship conjecture" – that there could be no "naked singularities" unclothed within a horizon – was correct.

-After discovering his concession might have been premature, a new and more refined wager was made.
-This one specified that such singularities would occur without extra conditions.
-The same year, Thorne, Hawking and Preskill made another bet, this time concerning the black hole information paradox.
-Thorne and Hawking argued that since general relativity made it impossible for black holes to radiate and lose information, the mass-energy and information carried by Hawking radiation must be "new", and not from inside the black hole event horizon.
+After discovering his concession might have been premature, a more refined wager was made, specifying that such singularities would occur without extra conditions.
+The same year, Thorne, Hawking, and Preskill made another bet, this time concerning the black hole information paradox.
+Thorne and Hawking argued that since general relativity made it impossible for black holes to radiate and lose information, the mass-energy and information carried by Hawking radiation must be "new", and not from inside the event horizon.
 Since this contradicted the quantum mechanics of microcausality, quantum mechanics theory would need to be rewritten.
 Preskill argued the opposite, that since quantum mechanics suggests that the information emitted by a black hole relates to information that fell in at an earlier time, the concept of black holes given by general relativity must be modified in some way.

 Hawking also maintained his public profile, including bringing science to a wider audience.
-The documentary A Brief History of Time, directed by Errol Morris and produced by Steven Spielberg, premiered in 1991; the film contains material from the book as well as interviews with Hawking, his friends, family and colleagues.
+The documentary A Brief History of Time, directed by Errol Morris, premiered in 1991; the film contains material from the book as well as interviews with Hawking, his friends, family, and colleagues.
 Hawking had wanted the film to be scientific rather than biographical, but he was persuaded otherwise.
 The film, while a critical success, was not widely released.
-A popular-level collection of essays, interviews, and talks titled Black Holes and Baby Universes and Other Essays was published in 1993, and a six-part television series Stephen Hawking's Universe and a companion book appeared in 1997.
-As Hawking insisted, this time the focus was entirely on science.
+A popular-level collection of essays, interviews, and talks titled Black Holes and Baby Universes and Other Essays was published in 1993.
+A six-part television series Stephen Hawking's Universe and a companion book appeared in 1997; as Hawking insisted, the focus was entirely on science.